 To see how it’s done, even by reporters on the fly, we direct readers to the Philadelphia Inquirer’s Dick Polman who on Monday filed a piece about Republicans descending on Boston to, as the headline reads, “chip away at emerging Kerry image.”
 Polman reports: “So they’re trying everything.
 They’re already saying that Kerry has voted in the Senate to raise taxes 350 times (a misleading assertion) …” Polman goes on to explain precisely how the assertion misleads as well as to list several other Republican claims and to comment parenthetically on their veracity.

-Correction, August 11: The above post has been corrected to more accurately reflect the content of Dick Polman’s article.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Correction, August 11: The above post has been corrected to more accurately reflect the content of Dick Polman’s article.Liz Cox Barrett is a writer at CJR.